Henry C. Spencer: Family life

-He married Evelyn Burchard (1913-2002), on December 28, 1938, in the chapel of St. Paul's Methodist Church in Cedar Rapids.
-She was the daughter of Frederick Burchard, the owner of the Royal Laundry in Cedar Rapids, and Stella (Johnson) Burchard.
+He married Evelyn Margaret Burchard on December 28, 1938, in the chapel of St. Paul's Methodist Church in Cedar Rapids.
+The wedding was performed by the Rev. Dr. A.W.
+Henke, Superintendent of the Cedar Rapids District of the Methodist church officiated.
+Henry's uncle, Ernest Wenig sponsored a pre-nuptial lunch at the Roosevelt Hotel.

-Evelyn graduated from Iowa State College in 1938 and was a member of the Gamma Phi Beta sorority.
-Together, they had five children, and one (William) who died in infancy: Samuel, Thomas, Stella, Michael, and Rebecca Spencer.
-Beginning in 1947, they lived in an old house in Middlebury, Connecticut.
-She was a trustee and a deacon of the Middlebury Congregational Church.
+Evelyn was the daughter of Frederick Burchard, the owner of the Royal Laundry in Cedar Rapids, and Stella (Johnson) Burchard.
+She graduated from Iowa State College in 1938 and was a member of the Gamma Phi Beta sorority.
+Together, they had five children, and one (William Henry) who died in infancy: Samuel, Thomas, Stella, Michael, and Rebecca Spencer.
+Beginning in 1947, they lived on an old farm in Middlebury, Connecticut where they had horses, a donkey, chickens, and other animals.
+Evelyn was a trustee and a deacon of the Middlebury Congregational Church.

 She served on the board of Regional School District 15 and the site selection committee for Pomperaug High School.
 She was a charter member of the Middlebury Historical Society, and a Master Gardener in the State of Connecticut.

+Their family raised many animals, including horses, a donkey named Oscar, cows, sheep, chickens, cats and dogs.
+Their children were involved in 4-H. In the summers of 1956 and 1958, they hosted dog obedience classes at their farm, which helped to train their German Shepherd, run by Wilbur Gift of the Mattatuck Kennel Club.

+Henry was also a weekend sailor on the family's sailboat.
+On multiple Independence Days, he would take his family to visit the grave of Roger Sherman in Litchfield, Connecticut.

 In 1972, he married Mary P. Adams.
 They lived in Southbury, Connecticut and retired in Green Valley, Arizona.

-Henry's brother, Dr. Carl G. Spencer (1917-1985), was a large animal veterinarian.
-A scholarship in his name at the Iowa State University College of Veterinary Medicine was for students interested in pursuing bovine and ovine medicine.
-Together, the brothers erected a gravestone memorializing their grandfather, George Cogswell Spencer and their father, William Henry Spencer, M.D.
+As in Connecticut, he sang in the church choir in Green Valley.
+Both are interred at the United Methodist Church of Green Valley Memorial Garden.

+Henry Spencer had two brothers, George William Spencer, who died in infancy in 1914, and Dr. Carl George Spencer (1917-1985), who was a large animal veterinarian.

+In 1988, he presented a lecture entitled "Clergy of the Revolutionary War" to the Green Valley Chapter of the Arizona Society of the Sons of the American Revolution.

+In 1989, he travelled to attend the commissioning of the USS Philippine Sea in Portland, Maine, for which his son Mike was one of the top three officers on the ship.